-We are pleased to announce the publication of The Children’s Services Workforce 2017.
-This report looks at the workforce in children’s services in Scotland broken by sub-sector, and focuses in detail on the three sub-sectors which can be split further (day care of children, residential child care, and school care accommodation).
-It supplements data already published in the Scottish Social Service Sector: Report on 2017 Workforce Data.
+We are pleased to announce the publication of The Children’s Services Workforce 2019 Tables.
+These tables look at the workforce in children’s services in Scotland broken by sub-sector, and focuses in detail on the three sub-sectors which can be split further (day care of children, residential child care, and school care accommodation).
+It supplements data already published in the Scottish Social Service Sector: Report on 2019 Workforce Data.

 The Care Inspectorate and the Scottish Social Services Council (SSSC) have published new figures on the levels of staff vacancies in Scotland’s social care services.

 As with the previous report, this report provides a national overview of vacancies and recruitment difficulties reported by care services to the Care Inspectorate, the body which registers and inspects all social care services.

 The report is available here

 The information in the report on vacancies, problems filling vacancies and the reasons why services have reported having problems filling vacancies, has been extracted from information provided by care services, across early learning and childcare, children’s services and adult social care.